Dozens of pro-regime fighters killed in east Syria strike - Journal du Cameroun

 The Pentagon denied responsibility.

-“The strike on Al-Hari produced the highest death toll for regime forces since the February incident,” the Observatory’s chief Abdel Rahman told AFP.
+“The strike on Al-Hari produced the highest death toll for regime forces since the February incident,” Observatory head Abdel Rahman told AFP.

 More than 350,000 people have been killed since Syria’s conflict erupted in 2011 with protests against Assad’s rule.